billglover/YAPT/README.md

 This App is in no-way affiliated with The Pomodoro Technique® developed by Francesco Cirillo.
 For more on the technique (which doesn't require the use of any App at all), please visit the [official site](http://pomodorotechnique.com/)

+## Features in v1.1: ##
+ - Chalkboard style pomodoro counter
+ - Shake to reset the counter
+ - Interface hints for new users

 ## Features in v1.0:
  - 25 minute countdown timer
  - nothing else to distract your from your 25 minute sessions